We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 Today, the Nagasaki Bombing Museum commemorates the lives lost and the destruction caused – it’s a really somber place to visit.

-It recounts the city’s experience through items, artefacts, and firsthand accounts, and shows the city’s struggle to recover after the detonation.
+It recounts the city’s experience through items, artifacts, and firsthand accounts.
+It’s one of the most inspiring cities in Japan and here you can learn about the city’s struggle to recover after the detonation.

 24. Dive the Fantastic Waters